43+ Things to Pack for a Cruise from Amazon in 2023

 Plus you can bring them on your shore excursions to see things far away that much better!

 There is something special about documenting your trip on paper.
 You can always refer back to it and remember details that you may forget.

 It is also a great way to reflect and remember the funny moments that happened, what you enjoyed, and what you didn’t enjoy.

 You can use any notebook or this travel journal from Amazon with different prompts.
 Perfect for the writer who wants to take it all in and remember it.

 I bring a few post-it notes just in case I need to ask for something from my stateroom attendant.
 Post-its are usually brightly colored and won’t be missed!

-On out last cruise we needed our mini bar to be unlocked, and we left a post in on the mirror asking for it to be unlocked, and it was once we got back to the room.
+On our last cruise we needed our minibar to be unlocked, and we left a post in on the mirror asking for it to be unlocked, and it was once we got back to the room.

-If you like to hit up the bars on board, packing some Liquid IV is essential to relieve any morning hangovers or relieve dehydration.
+If you like to hit up the bars on board the cruise, packing some Liquid IV is essential to relieve any morning hangovers or relieve dehydration.
 Just mix one packet into a water bottle and the cure is on the way.

 I love the passion fruit flavor and it really helps you get through the day!

 Other Things You should bring on a Cruise